|Good example of typical Spanish style in Barcelona|

 How to blend in

-Catalunya and Spain in general is a forward thinking nation when it comes to clothes and design and there are a whole variety of different clothes and styles worn here.
+Catalunya is forward thinking when it comes to clothes and design and there are a whole variety of different clothes and styles worn here.
 However it is fair to say that modesty is generally valued here and Catalans tend to dress conservatively.

 Middle age and the older generation generally tend to wear clothing with muted and conservative colours.
 The younger generation tend to wear semi-casual clothes like jeans and a T shirts and comfortable shoes or sandals during summer.